 Output: Maximum 12 A Size: 360 mm x 200 mm x 160 mm Weight: 3 kg

-To maximize power transfer to implantable devices in any antenna and cage settings, we need to manually match impedance of the source and the antenna using the antenna tuner box.
+To maximize power transfer to implantable devices in any antenna and cage settings, we need to manually match the impedance of the source and the antenna using the antenna tuner box.

 Size: 115mm x 90mm x 55mm